mindplay-dk/easyxml/README.md

 Parsing happens on-the-fly, e.g. avoiding the overhead of loading an entire document into memory and performing repetitive queries against it.
-This approach is memory efficient, enabling you to parse very large documents in a streaming fashion - it is not (by design) extremely fast, but XML parsing is never truly fast, so you should definitely always cache the parsed results.
+This approach is memory efficient, enabling you to parse very large documents in a streaming fashion - it is not super fast (throughput ~500 KB/sec on my laptop) but XML parsing is never truly fast, so you should definitely always cache the parsed results.

 Usage